awsdocs/amazon-cognito-developer-guide/doc_source/limits.md

 | Maximum number of groups that each user can belong to | 100 |
 | Maximum number of groups per user pool | 10,000 |

 ¹This quota applies only if you are using the default email feature for an Amazon Cognito User Pool\.
 To enable a higher email delivery volume, configure your user pool to use your Amazon SES email configuration\.
-For more information, see [Email Settings for Amazon Cognito User Pools](user-pool-email.md)\.
+For more information, see [Email settings for Amazon Cognito user pools](user-pool-email.md)\.

-**User Pools code validity resource quotas**
+**User pools code validity resource quotas**

 | Resource | Quota |